vendu/vaaja/usr/games/kraksys/KRAKSYS.md

 In the beginning of the game, each player chooses player element of water, air, fire, or land.
 There may be no two players with the same element.

-A roll of D6 determines the skill factor for each player as follows
-- the value 1 indicates we shall roll D4 to for luck
-- the value 2 indicates we shall roll D4 to for luck
-- the value 3 indicates we shall roll D4 to for luck
-- the value 4 indicates we shall roll D6 to for luck
-- the value 5 indicates we shall roll D6 to for luck
-- the value 6 indicates we shall roll D6 to for luck

-A roll of D4 determines the magic skill (the number of spells you may use in combinations).
+A roll of D& determines the magic skill (the number of spells you may use in combinations).

 The slots protected by the action cards are mainframes.